rtintalebi/Predicting-Voter-Choice/README.md

 This project, part of a Kaggle competition and the final project for a course in generalized linear models, predicts whether an individual voter would support Democrats in the 2016 election using a generalized additive model.

 Obtained from BlueLabs, the original dataset has 47 different variables, ranging from education level to whether or not the person in question plays golf.
-Submissions were ultimately judged based on log-loss predictive error on the holdout set.
+Submissions were ultimately judged based on log-loss predictive error on the holdout set provided by BlueLabs.

 ### Approach